-Grammy-nominated conductor SARA JOBIN has a passion for opera, American and new music.
+Grammy-nominated conductor SARA JOBIN, recently named Interim Resident Conductor of the Toledo Symphony and Associate Conductor of the Toledo Opera, has a passion for opera, American and new music.
 She recently led the San Francisco Opera in the world premiere of The Secret Garden, based on the beloved children's book, and has also conducted performances there of Tosca, Der fliegende Holländer, Norma, the world premiere of Philip Glass' Appomattox, and a production of Rachel Portman's The Little Prince.

 As Chief Conductor of the Center for Contemporary Opera in New York since 2011, she premiered and recorded Michael Dellaira's The Secret Agent in New York, followed by repeat performances at the Armel Festival in Szeged, Hungary and Avignon, France.
 She has also conducted William Mayer's masterpiece A Death in the Family in Hungary and France, and Henze's El Cimarrón in New York.